ebadi/che-test/README.md

     //135. null as game id in game history: FIXED
     160. FindIndex instead of find and them FindIndex : FIXED
     //134.
 Userdata to Cookie : NOT GOING TO BE FIXED.
 DATA ARE HEAVY
+     //119. feature request: keep the difficulty slider but hide all other settings behind a button: click/drag mode, hint mode [optional new settings: include/exclude black pieces .
+Zone mode :  REJECT
+    //120.
+Setting for filter black pieces :  REJECT
+    //105.
+Share my time and #moves :  REJECT, other ALTERNATIVE
+    //118. feature request: make the login useful by showing stats about solved puzzles, then add the login to the main popup message, and optionally create a message to remind users to log in to save their data LOW PRIORITY
+    //109.
+You data is in cookie, if you want to save it your need to register.
+Long term feature LOW PRIORITY
+    //117.
+Reset doesn't close the solution notification LOW PRIORITY
+    //123. the level slider issue also occurs when coming from the daily puzzle, not just the tutorial : TEST
+    //127.
+Move Blogpost to chedoku.com  : LOW PRIORITY
+    //161.
+Use defer and async to speed up https://javascript.info/script-async-defer :FIXED

+    //136.
+Level 2 last puzzles are already solved
+    // <a> without the title attribute. <a href="/" title="HOME - HTML Code Tutorials">Click to visit home page.</a> : FIXED
+    // perfect solution icon to FAQ and notification : FIXED

     // 118.
 Russ Williams  I was going through the tutorial problems (which are very easy indeed!) and I saw an apparent bug at problem 30 when I first see